 - Pharmaceutical drug discovery at the IMCA-CAT Advanced Photon Source user facility Anne M Mulichak, Kevin Battaile, Joe Digilio, Lisa J. Keefe, ACA.
 2015 August 15; doi:10.1107/S2053273315096114

-- Spectral X-Ray Diffraction using a 6 Megapixel Photon Counting Array Detector Ryan D. Muir, Nicholas R. Pogranichniy, Garth J. Simpson, J. Lewis Muir, Proceedings of SPIE – The International Society for Optical Engineering 2015 March; doi: 10.1117/12.2079548
+- Spectral X-Ray Diffraction using a 6 Megapixel Photon Counting Array Detector.
+Ryan D. Muir, Nicholas R. Pogranichniy, Garth J. Simpson, J. Lewis Muir.
+Proc.
+SPIE 9401, Computational Imaging XIII, 940109, 12 March (2015); doi: 10.1117/12.2079548

-Linear fitting of multi-threshold counting data with a pixel-array detector for spectral X-ray imaging Ryan D Muir, Nicholas R Pogranichniy, Garth J Simpson, J Lewis Muir Journal of Synchrotron Radiation 2014 September doi: 10.1107/S1600577514014167
+- Linear fitting of multi-threshold counting data with a pixel-array detector for spectral X-ray imaging.
+Ryan D Muir, Nicholas R Pogranichniy, Garth J Simpson, J Lewis Muir Journal of Synchrotron Radiation (2014) September 5, 1180-1187. doi: 10.1107/S1600577514014167

-The α aneurism: A structural motif revealed in an insertion mutant of staphylococcal nuclease Lisa J. Keefe, D Shortle, J Sondek, Eaton E Lattman Proceedings of the National Academy of Sciences.
-1993 May; doi: 10.1073/pnas.90.8.3275
+- The α aneurism: A structural motif revealed in an insertion mutant of staphylococcal nuclease.
+Lisa J. Keefe, D Shortle, J Sondek, Eaton E Lattman Proceedings of the National Academy of Sciences.
+(1993) April 15, 90(8) 3275-3279; doi: 10.1073/pnas.90.8.3275